 In 1965, the City of Omaha hired consultants to report that the Kellom Heights neighborhood should be the “highest priority” for “slum clearance” projects.
 The earliest plans proposed entirely demolishing the area between Charles, Cuming, North 30th and North 24th Streets.
 The City said these areas suffered “general deterioration and dilapidation, as well as poor streets.”
 They targeted Kellom Heights for redevelopment through their the Community Renewal Program.
 In 1966, an Urban Renewal Commission was proposed to the Omaha City Council in order to focus specifically on redeveloping North Omaha.
 However, it was defeated.

-In its wake, the United Methodist Wesley House Community Center was credited by the City for its leadership in the project after they created the Omaha Economic Development Council in 1978.
+After it was defeated, the United Methodist Wesley House Community Center was credited by the City of Omaha for leading the project after they created the Omaha Economic Development Council in 1978.
 According to 1978 statistics compiled by the city, the Kellom Heights neighborhood population declined from 1,148 in 1960 to just 513 in 1970.
 The City also said households declined from 33 in 1970 to 27 in 1977.

 Forcibly removing some residents through eminent domain, throughout the years the City of Omaha offered people who willing sold their homes bottom dollar.
 Acquiring more than 10 blocks of housing from Cuming to Hamilton Streets, from North 25th Avenue to the North Freeway, the City demolished them all and replaced them with modern apartment complexes called the Kellom Knolls and new houses.
 In 1978, 175 new rental units were planned for the neighborhood, with a mid-rise building and market-rate apartments for rent.
 Some new houses were to be built, and older homes were to be rehabilitated when feasible.